NorwegianVeterinaryInstitute/Nepal/README.md

 # Setting up your analysis
 1. Download this repository to your project folder with the command:
     `https://github.com/NorwegianVeterinaryInstitute/Nepal.git`.
 2. In the directory Nepal that is now created, you find a file called: `sample_sheet.csv`.
-You can modify this file in the
+You can modify this file using nano or with a text editor such as vscode, so that multiplex datasets get the right names.
+3. You also need to modify the fill `main.config`, so that the basecaller you select `dorado` or `guppy` uses the right model, the correct sequencing / barcode kit that was used.

 # How to run this pipeline